barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     A coat and hat rack next to the door, 8 chairs around the edges.
-    In the alcoves two obsidian cat statues with eyes which follow the [glos:pc].
+    In the alcoves two obsidian cat statues with eyes which follow the [abbr:pc "PCs"].
 One statue is on a plinth engraved "INTEGRITY", the other "HONESTY".

     A green imp is dusting.

-    *If any [glos:pc] are turned into rats:* the statues animate and pursue.
+    *If any [abbr:pc "PCs"] are turned into rats:* the statues animate and pursue.

-    *If they wait:* the [glos:pc] will see a blue imp walking past carrying Mazirian's breakfast.
+    *If they wait:* the [abbr:pc "PCs"] will see a blue imp walking past carrying Mazirian's breakfast.
 A bowl of some furry-looking blue substance, which smells faintly of cinnamon.
 The imp won't object to being followed.